postindustria-tech/ApacheBench/README.md

 ### Windows

-For Windows, the appropriate libraries and sources are downloaded automatically at build time  from [ApacheLounge](https://www.apachelounge.com/download/).
+For Windows, cmake can be obtained from: [CMake.org](https://cmake.org/download/).
+The appropriate libraries and sources are downloaded automatically at build time  from [ApacheLounge](https://www.apachelounge.com/download/).

 ## Installation